9623Y/9623Y-Spin-Up-Notebook/README.md

 ## **9/15/2022 - _Intake and Launcher Prototyping_**

-Today we are going to finish the intake and start on the launcher.
+Today we are going to try to finish the intake and start on the launcher.

 ### **Attendance**
 - [x] Rhett